One of my most memorable trips was trekking the Annapurna Mountains, in Nepal, back in 2010.

 - Read More: Children of Nepal – A Photo Essay

 The mountains are different from what we know in America or Europe.
 Over 2,000 m and you can spot white monkeys with black face (lemurs).
 The vegetation is more tropical than what would you expect at high altitudes.
 And there are no conifers!

 The porters are amazing.
 They are so many and they can carry over 100 kg: the trekkers backpacks, tents and sleeping bags, the food for the tea-houses, big metal pots and in Kathmandu even washing machines!
 The system is the same.
 One large stripe over the front-head connected with the backpack, the bin, the box or the cage (depending of the content they carry).
 Some wear mountain boots, some running shoes, others flip-flops and a couple are bare-foot.
-The other “porters” are the ponies.
+The other “porters” are the ponies or donkeys.

 The highest point reached during the six days Annapurna trekking tour was Poon Hill (3,210 m), from where we watched the sunrise at 5:30 am.

 The weather was excellent: sunny and clear skies every day.
 Hot during the day, but cold during the night.
 The snow covered Dhaulagiri (8,167 m), Annapurna and Fish Tail peaks were all clearly visible.